Avoiding Bad Clients

 Most clients are great to work with — but it’s inevitable that you will meet your fair share of bad clients.
 Here are some red flags to look out for so you know which ones to stay away from.

-Some clients will try to devalue your work by asking for cheaper prices after you have given them a quote.
-One way to avoid this situation is to ask for the client’s budget first so you know what to expect.
-It’s never a good idea to negotiate on price, since you are likely to lose more than you gain.
+Some of them will try to devalue your work by asking for cheaper prices.
+One way to avoid this situation is to ask for the client’s budget first so you have a number to work with.
+It’s never a good idea to negotiate on price, as you are likely to lose more than you gain.
 Others will offer to pay you in equity which, in other words, means you won’t be getting paid.
 Avoid them as well.

 Most clients with small budgets are going to nickel and dime you, and sometimes not even pay you.
-They don’t recognize the value of good design and aren’t interested in how much work you put in.
-It’s hard to avoid such clients, especially when you’re first starting out and don’t have much working experience.
+They don’t recognize the value of good design and aren’t interested in how much work goes into creating one.
+It’s hard to avoid such clients, especially when you’re first starting out and don’t have much experience dealing with them.

-However, if you focus on quality, then charging more and finding clients who are willing to pay more shouldn’t be an issue.
-Also, such clients are usually more interested in results and don’t really care how much you charge, as long as you’re skillful enough to meet their expectations.
+However, if you hold your work to a high standard, then charging more and finding clients who are willing to pay more shouldn’t be an issue.
+Such clients are more interested in results and willing to match your rates as they believe that you are skillful enough to meet their expectations.

-There are also ‘know-it-all’ clients who claim to know how design works, despite knowing nothing about the design process.
+You will also meet ‘know-it-all’ clients who claim to know how design works despite knowing nothing about the design process.

 It should only take an hour!

 I can do that in Photoshop, why am I paying you to do this?

 Such clients are difficult to work with as they will try to undermine you every step of the way.
 However, no matter how frustrated you are, never bash heads with them.
 Instead, try to help them understand your design process in an objective manner.
 For example, show them the rough sketches and notes you did during conceptualization, and describe the rationale behind your decisions.
 If they still prove to be troublesome, then it might be time to cut your losses.